malandrii/sea-battle-game-winforms/README.md

 ![image](https://github.com/user-attachments/assets/d1068a75-5edd-4686-b1be-fe636f8dcd45)

 ### 5. End of the Game
-Game stops the moment someone destroys all the opponent ships. <br /> When it happens you will be able to see where enemy ships were located.
+* Game stops the moment someone destroys all of the opponent ships. <br />
+* When it happens you will be able to see where the enemy ships were located.

 ![image](https://github.com/user-attachments/assets/7b907d50-1b71-42fa-ad0f-cc7727382491)

 # Enemy attack algorithm

 ![EnemyAttackTransparentDarkShadow](https://user-images.githubusercontent.com/111363234/205208423-ea1800c2-4437-42e5-936c-216f3fc9a110.png) <br />
-Works the same with any ship size (also understands if the cell was already shot and goes the opposite way) <br />
+* Enemy algorithm works the same with any ship size and it also understands if the cell was already shot and attacks the opposite way. <br />
-This algorithm is the most effective way to play "Sea Battle" (usually people play the same way) <br />
+* This algorithm is the most effective way to play "Sea Battle" and usually people use the same strategy. <br />